 Barracuda Biking Death Road Price and Costs

-There is an additional fee of 50 Bolivianos (~$7) that you must pay to access Death Road on the day of your trip.
-Other expenses you may encounter on Death Road is any additional drinks or snacks, tips for the guides, and beers at the end of the day.
-You can check for up-to-date Barracuda Biking prices and book by going directly to their website.
+Additional Death Road costs: There is an additional mandatory fee of 50 Bolivianos (~$7) that you must pay to access Death Road on the day of your trip.
+Other optional expenses you may encounter on Death Road are:

-How To Survive the Deadliest Road in the World
+Death Road Tips: How to Survive the Deadliest Road in the World

 ⛰️ Adjust to elevation.
 You’ll be climbing to a height of 4,700 meters.
 If you just flew into La Paz, this is not the first activity you’ll want to embark on.
 Allow your body to adjust to the higher elevation before tackling Death Road.